 Nowadays, my first question when meeting with a homosexual is usually, “Who gave you the inspiration for it?”
 All of them can answer me.
 I will ask then, “What would have happened to you and your sexuality if you hadn’t met your uncle, or if your cousin had not come into your life?
 Or without your stepfather?
 What do you think would have happened?”
 This is when the bells start to toll.
 They say, “Maybe, maybe, maybe.”
 (12)

-• Predictions for development.
-Some priests denying the reality of sin or perhaps teaching Universalism (doctrine claiming everyone is saved) has been foreseen.
+• Predicted development.
+When some priests deny the reality of sin or perhaps teach universalism (doctrine of the salvation of all), such development has been predicted.
 William Booth, the founder of Salvation Army, had a revelation during the final years of his life about the state of the world and Christianity the day before the second coming of Jesus.
-It involved people preferring to hear something that they wanted to hear, rather than what they should hear, that is we don’t talk about hell nor our liability, and how Christianity is full of forgiveness without repentance.
-It is difficult to deny that development isn’t headed to the direction of Booth’s prophecy, as many priests nowadays deny sin and hell and teach forgiveness without repentance, similarly as prophesied in Booth’s prophecy.
-From this kind of current state we admittedly conclude that the second coming of Jesus is probably not that far away.
-We live in society, where we have drifted further away from traditional Christian decree and behavior.
+It tells how it is preached such things that are against the will of God, is not talked of hell or our responsibility, and how Christendom is full of forgiveness without repentance.
+It is hard to deny that the development has gone in the direction of the prophecy that Booth received, because many priests today deny sin and hell and teach forgiveness without repentance as prophesied in the revelation that Booth received.
+From a current situation like this one can probably conclude that the coming of Jesus cannot be far away.
+We are in a society where we have drifted further and further away from traditional Christian proclamation and behavior.

-4. The day before the coming of Jesus will be full of the joy of salvation, with people who have not been born again from above.
+4. The day before Jesus' coming is filled with the joy of salvation, in people who have not been born again from above.

 5. There is a lot of religion without the Holy Spirit (2 Tim 3:5 Jude 18,19).

-5. Denying the meaning of Jesus.
-When reading the New Testament, we can see how corrupt teaching already existed during the early congregation.
-They had, among other things, teachings adhering to legalism, some denied resurrection and some preached a different Jesus and gospel.
-And that is why Paul the Apostle wrote to Corinthians that they shouldn’t succumb to wrong teachings and be misled by false apostles.
-False teachings, which included, e.g., preaching another kind of Jesus, would mislead them:
+When we read the New Testament, we see how distorted teaching was already present during the early church.
+There was e.g. law-oriented teaching, some denied the resurrection and some preached a different kind of Jesus and gospel.
+That is is why Paul the Apostle wrote to Corinthians that they shouldn't succumb to wrong Teachings and be misled by false apostles.
+Distorted teachings, which included e.g. preaching another kind of Jesus, led them astray: